gunjanpatel/joomla-gulp-release/README.md

-Gulp for Joomla Components release
+Gulp for Joomla!
+Components release
 ============
-Gulp release builder for Standard Joomla Components, Modules, Plugins and Libraries.
+Gulp release builder for Standard Joomla!
+Components, Modules, Plugins and Libraries.

 ### Install
 #### To install all the dependencies,